gurunars/box-ui/README.md

   to manipulate the app.
 In contrast with the toolbar it aims to simplify the way the app can be managed with left or right hand thumb on a large phone screen.
-- [leaflet-view](leaflet-view/README.md) - a component based on ViewPager with
-  a dramatically simplified interface.
-Apart from simpler interfaces it also handles empty pages.
 - [android-utils](android-utils/README.md) - a set of helpers for beautifying
   the UI - such as a generic way to supply shadows to views with shape drawable backgrounds.